 Rulent Tower (GB)

-Note: This game is actively in development and features unfinished graphics, music, and other elements.
-There's definitely some "programmer art" in here, so please don't judge too harshly!
+Note: This game is a side project still in development and features unfinished graphics, music, and other elements.
+Please don't judge my "programmer art" too harshly!

 Arrow Keys: Move